 Your eyes may feel sensitive to light for several days.
 You may find that your vision may blur for a week to 10 days due to the ointment and some swelling.
 These are common occurrences and should not alarm you.

 The scars rapidly improve and will become almost invisible when they mature.
-Blepharoplasty is not a painful operation with oral medications easily controlling the pain.
+Blepharoplasty is not typically a painful operation for most individuals, with oral medications easily controlling the pain.

 What are the potential risks?

-Although eyelid surgery is a safe and widely practiced procedure, all surgery involves a level of risk.
+Although eyelid surgery is a widely performed procedure, all surgery involves a level of risk.
 When complications could potentially affect vision, it is especially important to be aware of the possible risks and take all precautions to avoid them.
 Pre and post-operative instructions, provided by Dr Craig Layt before the surgery, will thoroughly explain the best ways to minimise risk and expedite healing.

 Specific Pre-Operative Instructions